 After a short period of downtime during which the skin is healing, the new and healthy skin surfaces to reveal less damaged skin with fewer skin blemishes and better skin texture.

 After the PDT treatment, a soothing cream will be applied, which can also be purchased to apply in the next few days to help minimise discomfort.
 The skin is especially sensitive to any bright light for the first 48 hours, making it very important to avoid exposure to the sun and even indoor lighting.

 It is strongly recommended that you rest at home, away from direct sunlight and fluorescent lights for 48 hours after treatment.

-A specially-designed legionnaire’s hat can be purchased to provide maximum protection for any procedure above the shoulders.
+A specially-designed legionnaire’s hat is supplied free of charge as part of your procedure, to provide maximum protection for any procedure above the shoulders.
 Wearing long-sleeved shirts after treatment on the arms is also recommended.

 Long-term side effects from PDT are very uncommon, but in the days following the treatment, normal effects include tingling, burning, swelling, and tightness of the skin.
 A daily non-sedating antihistamine and regular over-the-counter pain relief will help you feel more comfortable.

 This well be discussed at your follow up visit 1 month after your PDT treatment and is dependant on your level of skin damage.

 A successful PDT treatment usually induces redness, peeling, and scabbing of the skin - the more peeling and scabbing you experience, the better end-result you will enjoy, although a minimal reaction does not mean the treatment will be unsuccessful.